Baby’s Head is Hot, But No Fever: Causes, Solution, When to See a Doctor

 During the daytime, instead of allowing the baby to remain in the crib or bed, take him out and move around or change the position frequently.

 Make sure your baby's room is properly ventilated.

 In case the baby is excited, try to calm him down.
-You can hum a lullaby, read or talk in a soothing voice, taking your baby in your arms and staying close to him, and try to give him a nice snooze.
+You can hum a lullaby, read or talk in a soothing voice, take your baby in your arms and stay close, and try to give a nice snooze.

 Paracetamol syrup and teething gels help to soothe the teething process.
 Also, if your baby’s head appears hot and sweaty due to teething, giving a baby teether helps to provide more relief.

 A hot head or warm forehead are more likely not dangerous, and it is more often due to the underdeveloped thermoregulation system.
 You will be able to regulate it by following the adequate steps explained above.
-However, you should see your doctor if:
+However, you should see your doctor if your baby:

 seems hotter than usual and is distressed or extremely restless.

 shows other signs of fever.